cyanogilvie/stubs/README.md

 Exb
 ---
 This extension links against the Exa stubs library and calls its API.
-Autoconf magic handles linking to the Exa stubs, driven from the --with=exa configure setting.
+Autoconf magic handles linking to the Exa stubs, driven from the --with-exa= configure setting.

 Exc